 Food Truck Financing: The Bottom Line

-Getting financing for your new food truck business may be easier than you think.
+Securing funding for your food truck business might be easier than you think.

 It seems crazy, but more than 80% of entrepreneurs never seek financing!
 The vast majority of people use their personal savings or borrow from family or friends instead of getting loans.

 While starting a new business can feel overwhelming, don’t skip the financing step.
 A lack of financing can make it harder to grow your business when the economy is booming and weather downturns when it’s not.
 No matter how you choose to borrow, getting financed will give you a competitive edge without draining your personal and social capital.